jeroenbakker-atmind/rs-fractal-julia/README.md

 Julia fractal generator for rust.

-Fractal generation that (eventually) should support huge image sizes.
-Done as it is hard to find free images with huge resolution.
+Project started when adding huge image support in blender image engine.
+During development it wasn't easy to generate/download huge images that were also interesting to show.

-The second goal of the project is an exercise at writing vectorization code (AVX1/AVX2) in assembly.
-Therefore the solution doesn't support parallelization across multiple CPU cores.
+A second goal of the project is to exercise at writing vectorization code (AVX1/AVX2) in assembly.
-The code has room for improvements (performance wise) as the goal was to keep the code readable.

-Rust is used to export the data to an image, compare performance and correctness.
+Rust is mostly used for IO and outer loops.
+There are some rust native kernels for time comparison.

 Results running on an Intel(R) Core(TM) i7-8550U CPU (Slowest on top).